belvilleh/group_project/README.md

 ## Project Description

-The primary question we aim to answer is: Can we accurately predict the hourly volume (flow) prediction, given current and recent historical traffic data, temporal features, and relevant weather conditions?
+The primary question we aim to answer is: Can we accurately predict the hourly volume (flow) of traffic along I-5 within the city limits of Seattle, given current and recent historical traffic data, temporal features, and relevant weather conditions?

 Answering this question is important because: